Office Administration - Executive

 Efficient use of presentation applications is vital in today's workplace.
 Students develop presentation software skills through a series of activities and practical tests, increasing abilities with presentation software.
 Emphasis is placed on following instructions, proofreading, and using software functions correctly.

 The ability to produce documents that meet acceptable Canadian business standards is an essential skill in today's office environment.
-Students develop skills creating and formatting documents for business-related correspondence with an emphasis on accuracy, ability to follow instructions, proofreading and editing, and the correct use of software functions.
+Applying ergonomic techniques, students develop touch keyboarding skills creating and formatting documents for business-related correspondence.
+Emphasis is placed on accuracy, ability to follow instructions, proofreading and editing, and the correct use of software functions.
+Students learn to touch-key the alphabet and numbers, developing keyboarding accuracy and speed to meet productivity standards.

 OFF2338 Administrative Skills and Procedures